Doctor of Philosophy (PhD)

 Our PhD course will allow you to become an expert in a specialist area and gain high-quality research training in Design.
 Your PhD can be taken full-time (three years standard, four years maximum) or part-time (five years standard, seven years maximum).
-We also offer a PhD by Distance Learning.
+We also offer a PhD by online learning.

 Your research will be guided by supervisors with whom you'll have regular meetings throughout your PhD.
 Your supervisors will help you put in place an initial plan, provide guidance on your progress, discuss your findings, and set out your plans for the next stage of research.
 During your first year you'll work on a plan for your PhD project as well as a bibliography and will also develop a detailed research proposal with a literature review.
 This work will be submitted to a panel of examiners who will assess it and provide you with feedback and advice on the progress of your research to help ensure you are fully prepared for the next stage of your doctoral degree.